jcoulston2/affiliate-core-mono/README.md

 6. Next thing we need to do is define our schema.
 Go to schema.json and start defining the relevant selectors.
 For this we will need to go to a PDP, we need to make sure are selectors are as specific as possible.
 Note for 'wasPrice' selectors, we will need to probably visit a sale page PLP.

 7. There are a few test phases we will need to do.
-For the first phase, a good idea to make sure we've defined the schema with the relevent selectors, is to open up the web console in dev tools with the `test-scrape.js` script defined in the web-console directory.
+For the first phase, a good idea to make sure we've defined the schema with the relevent selectors, is to open up the web console in dev tools with the `helpers/evaluation-helper.js` script defined in the web-console directory.
 This is an emulation of the actual evaluation script with the extractor.
 Navigate to a PLP of choice and paste the script in the console.
-Go to your schema and call `testScrape` with the `topLevelData` object defined in the schema, for example:
+Go to your schema and call `evaluate` with the `topLevelData` object defined in the schema, for example:

 ```
 testScrape({